Meet Me in New York

 Manhattan is one of the largest global telecom centers in the world and also is home to several major carrier hotels.
 Of the two most recognized (60 Hudson St and 111 8th Ave.), 60 Hudson earns the distinction of the best place to get connected in New York.

 One of the reasons is that the building has a tenant that operates one of the largest carrier-neutral interconnect facilities in New York, or anywhere in the United States, for that matter.
-The tenant is TELx, which has been operating as a central point within the building for interconnections for several years.
+The tenant is TELx, which operated as a central point within the building for interconnections for several years.

 The TELx model for interconnections uses a sub-set of the larger floor space as the meet area where the carrier tenants on the floor extend their demarcation points toward.